 The three original Caldecott highway tunnels on State Route 24 pass through the Berkeley Hills, connecting the California cities of Oakland and Orinda.
-The Caldecott Fourth Bore provides another two lanes dedicated to westbound traffic.
+The Caldecott Tunnel Improvement Project (fourth bore) provides another two lanes dedicated to westbound traffic.
 This horseshoe-shaped tunnel’s excavated dimensions are approximately 3,399 feet long (1,036 m), 50 feet wide (15.2 m), and 32 feet high (9.8 m).

 As the technical design lead, McMillen Jacobs Associates was responsible for geomechanical characterization, initial tunnel support design, final lining, portal excavation support, and seismic analysis.
 In addition, we were responsible for cost estimating and managing other consultants for drainage, waterproofing, ventilation, fire/life safety, traffic monitoring, and control systems design.